 The member is or will be participating in CLTS, FamilyCare, IRIS, PACE, or Partnership, or other home and community waiver programs.
 Disenrollment shall be effective the first month in which the member entered the other program.
-Disenrollments are not backdated more than four months from the date the request is received.
-Any capitation payments made for months subsequent to disenrollment will be recouped.
+Disenrollments are not backdated more than f.
+Death g.
+Out of State Moves